Kjm489/Kjm489.github.io/FAQ.md

 payment, the client agrees to the terms and acknowledges the FAQ summary outlined on our website.
 Terms and policies are subject to change at any time without prior notice.

-## (FAQ) - Online Tutoring Sessions

-Q: What platform do you use for online tutoring sessions?

-I conduct online tutoring sessions through either MS Teams or Zoom, based on the preference of the student.

-Q: How do I schedule a tutoring session with you?

-To schedule a tutoring session, please contact me via email at [kjm489@km-consultant.pro] with your preferred dates and times.
-I will then work with you to find a suitable time for the session.

-Q: What materials will I need for the online tutoring sessions?

-You will need a stable internet connection, a computer or device with a microphone and webcam, and any relevant study materials or textbooks.
-Additionally, a notebook and pen for taking notes during the session can be helpful.

-Q: How do I make payment for the tutoring sessions?

-Payment for tutoring sessions can be made via [payment method], which will be discussed and arranged prior to the first session.

-Q: Can I reschedule or cancel a tutoring session?

-Yes, you can reschedule or cancel a tutoring session by providing at least 24 hours' notice.
-Please contact me as soon as possible to make any changes to the session schedule.

-Q: What is your cancellation policy?

-If you need to cancel a session, please provide at least 24 hours' notice.
-Cancellations made less than 24 hours before the scheduled session may be subject to a cancellation fee.

-Q: Do you provide study materials for exam preparation?

-I can provide study materials, practice tests, and resources to help you prepare for exams such as IELTS, OET, and the US Citizenship Test.
-These materials will be shared with you during the tutoring sessions.

-Q: Are you certified in OET Knowledge?

-Yes, I am certified in OET Knowledge and have experience helping students prepare for the OET exam.

-Q: How do I connect with you for the online tutoring session?

-Prior to the scheduled session, I will send you a meeting invitation via MS Teams or Zoom with the necessary details to join the session.
-Simply click on the link provided to connect with me at the scheduled time.

-Q: How can I provide feedback or ask questions outside of tutoring sessions?

-You can email me at [kjm489@km-consultant.pro] with any feedback, questions, or concerns you may have.
-I aim to respond to emails within 24 hours.